 WHEN your perspective includes all of the aspects underlying IT service delivery, including processes, organization relationships, available skills, internal and external resources, as well as automation, your re-engineering projects have a much better chance of producing improved or excellent service levels.

 Hammers and nails

 Has this ever happened to you?
 You and your associates identify a troubled IT service delivery process that needs to be improved and automated.
 So you select and commission a vendor to analyze the process, make recommended changes/adjustments and then provide suitable automation to enable it.
 Unfortunately, after the dust settled, the newly automated process actually created an imbalance with some or all of the processes (and organizations) to which it was related.
-Or, in the best case, the improvement
+Or, in the best case, the improvement was only incremental.

 Too often, IT falls prey to that old pitfall -- "if all you have is a hammer, every problem looks like a nail."
 Even the best-intentioned vendor is most likely to apply the particular expertise he has in his bag of tricks.